krc-coding/h5-lokale-booking/Documentation/DevSetupGuide.md

 ### Setup
 1. Git clone
-    - Clone the project down on your machine
+    - Clone the project down on your machine (both project is in the same git repository)

-2. Install/update composer in project
+2. Install composer in project
     - Using a terminal, navigate to `h5-lokale-booking/RoomBookingSystem`
     - Run: `composer install`

 3. Make env